 To upload your database import:

-- Go to the Uploads tab, click "Create a new upload" and select "Database Upload".
+Navigate to the Uploads tab under your Project and click on "Create a new..." and select "Production Upload".

 2. Select "I'd like to import a data load" and checkmark Images, Natives and/or Text, depending on what was provided by the producing party.
 Usually, the production should have subfolders titled "Images", "Natives" and/or "Text" that will let you know what was provided.